A

 The reproductive strategies of the grey parrot haven’t been studied extensively, but scientists do know that they mate for life after a courtship dance where they both droop their wings.
 The birds breed one or two times a year.

-The female lays from three to five eggs in the tree cavity and incubates them while the male feeds her from the outside.
+The female lays from three to five eggs in the tree cavity and incubates them, while the male feeds her from the outside.
 The eggs, which are laid at two to five-day intervals, hatch after 30 days.
 Both parents take care of the babies, who are born blind and helpless.
 African grey parrot chicks take a long time to reach independence for a bird, even though they fledge when they’re about 12 weeks old.
-It can be three years before they have learned enough to be independent and another two years before they are reproductively mature.
-The lifespan of a wild parrot is about 23 years on average, while they can live 60 years or more in captivity.
+It can be three years before they have learned enough to be independent, and another two years before they are reproductively mature.
+The lifespan of a wild parrot is about 23 years on average, while in captivity, they can live 60 years or more.

 Conservation and Population

-The population of African gray parrots is estimated to be between 630,000 to 13 million, but the bird is under pressure because of habitat destruction and collection for the pet trade.
+The population of African grey parrots is estimated to be between 630,000 to 13 million, but the bird is under pressure because of habitat destruction and collection for the pet trade.

 African grey parrots are currently listed as Endangered on the IUCN Red List, and their population has been decreasing rapidly over the past few decades.
 The primary cause of this decline is mainly due to deforestation, which reduces suitable habitat for these parrots.
 Additionally, they have also been heavily affected by illegal trapping and smuggling for the pet trade industry.
-They are also at risk from being hunted for meat in some parts of Africa, although this does not appear to be a major factor in overall declines in African gray parrot populations.
-Conservation efforts such as habitat protection, law enforcement against poaching and smuggling, and education initiatives to raise awareness about conservation issues related to African gray parrots should all be implemented to help protect them from further decline.
+They are also at risk of being hunted for meat in some parts of Africa, although this does not appear to be a major factor in the overall decline in African grey parrot populations.
+Conservation efforts such as habitat protection, law enforcement against poaching and smuggling, and education initiatives to raise awareness about conservation issues related to African grey parrots should all be implemented to help protect them from further decline.

 About the Author